ivuorinen/starred/README.md

 - [area17/awesome-twill](https://github.com/area17/awesome-twill) - A curated list of bookmarks, packages, tutorials, videos and other cool resources from the Twill community
 - [awesome-foss/awesome-sysadmin](https://github.com/awesome-foss/awesome-sysadmin) - A curated list of amazingly awesome open-source sysadmin resources.
 - [awesome-selfhosted/awesome-selfhosted](https://github.com/awesome-selfhosted/awesome-selfhosted) - A list of Free Software network services and web applications which can be hosted on your own servers
-- [bakke92/awesome-gdpr](https://github.com/bakke92/awesome-gdpr) - Protection of natural persons with regard to the processing of personal data and on the free movement of such data.
 - [binhnguyennus/awesome-scalability](https://github.com/binhnguyennus/awesome-scalability) - The Patterns of Scalable, Reliable, and Performant Large-Scale Systems
 - [bradtraversy/design-resources-for-developers](https://github.com/bradtraversy/design-resources-for-developers) - Curated list of design and UI resources from stock photos, web templates, CSS frameworks, UI libraries, tools and much more
 - [cdleon/awesome-terminals](https://github.com/cdleon/awesome-terminals) - Terminal Emulators